Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 Here, it's important to distinguish between these two ideas:

-A grid measures the coordinates of events, and it can easily measure the distance between two events.
-But how does it measure the distance between two objects, when they may be moving around?
+A grid measures the rel-coordinates of events, and it can easily measure the rel-distance between two events.
+But how does it measure the rel-distance between two objects, when they may be moving around?

-To measure the distance between two objects, you first need their space-time histories.
-Then you pick a time, and draw a corresponding line (or flat surface) ct=constant in space-time.
+To measure the rel-distance between two objects, you first need their space-time histories.
+Then you pick a rel-time, and draw a corresponding line (or flat surface) ct=constant in space-time.
 This line (or surface) will cut across the two histories.
-Let's call this a time-slice.
-The distance between the two objects at that time, and in that grid, is then just the Δx along that line (or surface).
+Let's call this a rel-time-slice.
+The rel-distance between the two objects at that rel-time, and in that grid, is then just the Δx along that line (or surface).

-More generally, a time-slice is used to define the spatial geometry of an object at a given time, in a given grid.
-Since time runs differently in different grids, the geometry of an object is relative to a grid, and not invariant.
+More generally, a rel-time-slice is used to define the spatial geometry of an object at a given time, in a given grid.
+Since rel-time runs differently in different grids, the geometry of an object is relative to a grid, and not invariant.
+So, anything related to the spatial geometry of an object should use the rel prefix.

 Let's return to the standard configuration for two grids.
 Pretend that a spacecraft is attached to the boosted grid.
-Let's look at the spatial geometry (especially the size) of the spacecraft attached to the boosted grid, from the perspective of the unboosted grid.
+Let's look at the spatial rel-geometry (especially the rel-size) of the spacecraft attached to the boosted grid, from the perspective of the unboosted grid.

-In the boosted grid the spacecraft is at rest, and the dimensions of the spacecraft have some fixed values.
-Since the direction of motion of the boosted spacecraft is in the x'-direction, then we might say, for example, that it has these dimensions:
+In the boosted grid the spacecraft is at rest, and the rel-dimensions of the spacecraft have some fixed values.
+Since the direction of motion of the boosted spacecraft is in the x'-direction, then we might say, for example, that it has these rel-dimensions:

-For y and z, the dimensions are the same.
-The dimension of an object in the direction of motion is divided by γ (with γ calculated using the relative speed of the two grids).
-Since γ is greater than or equal to 1, that dimension is smaller (contracted).
-The same can be said of the volume of the moving object as well, with the volume also divided by the same number γ.
+For y and z, the rel-dimensions are the same, in this case.
+The rel-dimension of an object in the direction of motion is divided by γ (with γ calculated using the relative speed of the two grids).
+Since γ is greater than or equal to 1, that rel-dimension is smaller (contracted).
+The same can be said of the rel-volume of the moving object as well, with the rel-volume also divided by the same number γ.

 Let's call this the pancake effect.
 It is highly directional.
 It takes place only in the direction of relative motion.
 The more usual name given to this effect is the Lorentz-Fitgerald length contraction.

-An ultra-relativistic ball is flattened into a pancake shape.
-When measured in the lab, its size along its direction of motion will be less than that of an identical, stationary ball.
-Of course, in the rest frame of the ball, the ball remains round.
-The effect comes from the geometry of space-time, not from physical changes in the objects themselves.
-This means that the geometry of an object is relative, not invariant.
-The geometry of an object depends on the grid that's measuring it.
+An ultra-relativistic ball in a boosted grid is flattened into a pancake shape, as measured in an unboosted grid.
+When measured in the unboosted grid (using a rel-time-slice), its size along its direction of motion will be less than that of an identical, stationary ball.
+Of course, in the rest frame of the ball (the boosted grid), the ball remains round.
+The effect comes from the structure of space-time, not from physical changes in the objects themselves.
+This means that the rel-geometry of an object is indeed relative, not invariant.
+The rel-geometry of an object depends on the grid that's measuring it.

-In general, the pancake effect distorts the geometry of objects in their direction of motion.
-An object's spatial geometry, defined as the intersection of a ct=constant time-slice with its history, is relative to the grid that's measuring it.
+In general, the pancake effect distorts the rel-geometry of objects in their direction of motion.
+An object's spatial rel-geometry, defined as the intersection of a ct=constant rel-time-slice with its history, is relative to the grid that's measuring it.

 The pancake effect flattens out angles.
 Take for example a grid in which a stick moves rapidly, and the stick is oriented at an angle to its direction of motion.
 The faster the stick moves, the more transverse it becomes to its direction of motion.

-The inequality of [the angles of a stick with its direction of relative motion, in two different grids] is as much of an affront to pre-Einsteinian habit as is the length contraction and the slowing down of clocks.
-A weathervane pointing northeast on a house flying east with speed such that γ=2.4, points north-northeast in the ground frame!
+The inequality of [the angles of a stick with a direction of relative motion, in two different grids] is as much of an affront to pre-Einsteinian habit as is the length contraction and the slowing down of clocks.
+A weathervane pointing northeast on a house flying east with speed such that γ=2.4, points north-northeast in the ground frame!"

-Both time dilation and length contraction have the same underlying cause: the geometry of space-time.
+Both rel-time dilation and rel-length contraction have the same underlying cause: the geometry of space-time.
 You can think of both of these effects as being two aspects of the same thing.

-Both time intervals Δt and space intervals Δx are specific to a grid.
+Both rel-time intervals Δt and rel-space intervals Δx are specific to a grid.
 They change values from one grid to another.
 The values of Δt and Δx in any one grid have no special status.
-For example, the assertion that the Pleiades has a distance of 385 light years from the Earth is a statement attached to a specific grid comoving with the center of mass of the solar system.
-In other grids, moving with high γ with respect to the solar system along the line joining the solar system to the Pleiades, it's a different story: the pancake effect changes the distance to the Pleiades, and divides it by the value of γ.
+For example, the assertion that the Pleiades has a rel-distance of 385 light years from the Earth is a statement attached to a specific grid comoving with the center of mass of the solar system.
+In other grids, moving with high γ with respect to the solar system along the line joining the solar system to the Pleiades, it's a different story: the pancake effect changes the rel-distance to the Pleiades, and divides it by the value of γ.

 The following space-time diagram shows why the pancake effect makes the object smaller and not larger in the direction of relative motion.